spraakbanken/sparv-pipeline/docs/developers-guide/sparv-classes.md

 ## Language
-In instance of this class holds information about the luanguage of the corpus.
+In instance of this class holds information about the language of the corpus.
 This information is retrieved from the corpus configuration and is specified as ISO 639-3 code.